HOW IS IT DONE?

 3. Most sports activity can be resumed whenever you feel able to participate.
 Swimming, walking, golf and cycling can usually be resumed after 3-5 days.
 Running, or running related sports such as tennis take about 10 days.
 Any contact sport, especially football, has to be avoided for 3 weeks.

-5. In a small number of cases these will not be fully clear and the test will have to be repeated.
+5. In a small number of cases this will not be fully clear and the test will have to be repeated.
 Very occasionally, the semen may be very slow to clear and sperm can be present more than a year after the operation.

 Who should not have a vasectomy?